getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/expo.md

 title: 'Using Sentry with Expo'
 ---

-[Expo](https://expo.io/) is an awesome way to quickly create and play around with your react native app.
+[Expo](https://expo.io/) is an excellent way to quickly create and play around with your react native app.
 Now you can also use Sentry together with Expo which is pretty simple todo:

 ```bash
 npm install sentry-expo --save